-Individual Income Taxes - The individual income tax is the largest source of state revenue, totaling \$1.7 billion in FY 10-11, all of which goes into the General Fund.
-This amounts to about \$937 per Nebraska resident.13
+Individual Income Taxes - The individual income tax is the largest source of state revenue, totaling \$1.8 billion in FY 11-12, all of which goes into the General Fund.
+This amounts to about \$978 per Nebraska resident.

-Most Nebraskans who pay federal income tax are required to file a Nebraska income tax return, as are residents of other states with income that comes from a Nebraska source.14 amount from \$4,800 to \$35,000 was taxed at 3.57 percent, the amount from \$35,000 to \$54,000 was taxed at 5.12 percent, and the amount over \$54,000 was taxed at 6.84 percent.
+Most Nebraskans who pay federal income taxes are required to file Nebraska income tax returns, as are residents of other states who have income that comes from Nebraska sources.

+"Taxable income," or what's left after exemptions and deductions, is subject to four tax brackets plus an additional tax for high income earners.
+15 For example, in 2012 the first \$4,800 of a married couple's taxable income was taxed at 2.56 percent, the amount from \$4,800 to \$35,000 was taxed at 3.57 percent, the amount from \$35,000 to \$54,000 was taxed at 5.12 percent, and the amount more than \$54,000 was taxed at 6.84 percent.
 After the rates are applied, various credits or additional taxes may reduce or increase taxes owed.
 The rates, brackets, and other provisions are set in statute and subject to change by the Legislature, as was done in 2012, when a bill was enacted to reduce rates and expand the brackets over a two year period.
-Since the Nebraska income tax is tied to the federal income tax, changes to the federal tax can also affect the state income tax with no state legislative change.
+Since the Nebraska income tax is tied to the federal income tax, changes to the federal tax also can affect the state income tax with no state legislative change.